ReadingAndThinking.com

 5. The Willpower Instinct by Kelly McGonigal, Ph.D.

 I'm fascinated by the connection between good habits and willpower.
-In the willpower instinct, McGonagall (Kelly is Jane's twin sister and has three Ted talks on Game Theory) guides willpower and provides life-changing prescriptive advice and supplementary exercises to help us cope with more difficult challenges such as weight loss, procrastination, happiness, and parenting.
+In the willpower instinct, McGonagall (Kelly is Jane's twin sister and has three TED talks on Game Theory) guides willpower and provides life-changing prescriptive advice and supplementary exercises to help us cope with more difficult challenges such as weight loss, procrastination, happiness, and parenting.

 A lot of research on willpower and self-control is conducted by research psychologist Roy Baumeister.
 The willpower of his book is a good companion for McGonagall, especially if you are an evil experiment on unsuspecting college students.